ory/examples-archive/README.md

 Some endpoints in the consumer application require a valid OAuth 2.0 Access Token from the user.
 When accessing one of those endpoints, you will be redirected to ORY Hydra and asked to login in and grant the application the required scopes.
 Make sure to **select all scopes** or the examples might not work.

-### Docker

-* [Full Ecosystem](./hydra-keto-oathkeeper): This example sets up OYR Hydra, ORY Keto, ORY Oathkeeper, an exemplary user login & consent application as well as a resource server and a client app.
-* [ORY Hydra and User Login & Consent Reference Implementation](./hydra): This example sets up OYR Hydra, an exemplary user login & consent application as well as a resource server and a client app.
-* [Backwards Compatible Template for ORY Hydra < 1.0.0](./hydra-bc): This example configures ORY Hydra, ORY Oathkeeper, and ORY Keto in such a way that the APIs mimic the APIs from versions prior to ORY Hydra 1.0.0.
-This example will only be interesting if you were using ORY Hydra beofre the 1.0 release.

 ## Development